-The applicant has developed, and proposed to implement, effective alternative measures to the prohibition of using compressed air under hyperbaric conditions exceeding 50 p.s.i.
-The proposed alternative measures include use of engineering and administrative controls of the hazards associated with work performed in compressed-air conditions exceeding 50 p.s.i. while engaged in the construction of a subaqueous tunnel using advance shielded mechanical-excavation techniques in conjunction with the TBM.
-Prior to conducting interventions in the TBM's pressurized working chamber, TSJV halts tunnel excavation and prepares the machine and crew to conduct the interventions.
+McNally has developed, and proposed to implement, effective alternative measures to the prohibition of using compressed air under hyperbaric conditions exceeding 50 p.s.i.
+The alternative measures include use of engineering and administrative controls of the hazards associated with work performed in compressed-air conditions exceeding 50 p.s.i. while engaged in the construction of a subaqueous tunnel using advance shielded mechanicalexcavation techniques in conjunction with the TBM.
+Prior to conducting interventions in the TBM's pressurized working chamber, McNally halts tunnel excavation and prepares the machine and crew to conduct the interventions.
 Interventions involve inspection, maintenance, or repair of the mechanical-excavation components located in the working chamber.